 Prior to joining the San Francisco Civic Symphony, Gerri performed for many years with the Old First Presbyterian Church orchestra, and in the pit for the annual musical theater productions staged by Town School under the baton of Patty Warner.

 John joined the board of directors in 2015 after having played with the Civic Symphony for four years and serving on committees for three.
-He is part of the finance committee helping coordinate the construction of the association’s annual budget.
-He continues to serve on the governance committee where he helped formulate the association’s by-laws in 2012 establishing the overall organization of the association’s activities.
-He has continued in his role of facilities coordinator, also started in 2012, researching and negotiating venues and support services for the association’s ensembles’ rehearsals and performances.
-He looks forward to helping make the association’s third annual fundraising dinner and gala a success this coming Spring.
+He is part of the finance committee, helping to coordinate the construction of the association’s annual budget.
+He continues to serve on the governance committee where he helped formulate the association’s by-laws in 2012 that established the overall organization of the association’s activities.
+He has continued in his role of facilities coordinator, also starting in 2012, researching and negotiating venues and support services for the association’s ensembles’ rehearsals and performances.
+He looks forward to helping make the association’s third annual fundraising dinner and gala a success in the Spring of 2018.

 John first played with a Civic Symphony ensemble in the Summer Strings workshop of 2011.
 This ensemble’s goal of providing a route for string players to re-enter the world of ensemble playing was perfect for John who had left his violin in the closet literally for decades before picking it up again in the early 2000s.
-He then joined the Civic Symphony for their Fall concert that year and has moved to our “Mozart to Mendelssohn” orchestra this fall (2016).
+He then joined the Civic Symphony for their Fall concert that year and has moved to our “Mozart to Mendelssohn” orchestra in 2016.

 He is hard-pressed to name a favorite piece, but still loves Tchaikovsky’s Capriccio Italien, which was on an album he found in his parents’ collection as a young boy.